zonay/public-ollama-finder/README.md

 ## License
 This project is licensed under the MIT License.

-## Important Legal Notice and Disclaimer

-**This tool is for educational and authorized security testing purposes only.**

-### Critical Warning:
-**Scanning servers without explicit permission** may result in serious consequences:
-- Legal actions and prosecution
+#### ⚠️ **Critical Warning**
+Unauthorized scanning of servers can lead to severe consequences, including but not limited to:
+- **Legal actions**
-- Network-wide IP bans
+- **Network-wide IP bans**
-- Defensive countermeasures

-### LEGAL CONFIRMATION:
+- **Defensive countermeasures** by the targeted systems

 By using this tool, you explicitly confirm:
-1. **You have authorization for all target networks**
+1. You have **obtained explicit authorization** for all target networks.
-2. **You accept full responsibility for your actions**
+2. You **accept full responsibility** for your actions and their consequences.
-3. **You understand all legal implications**
+3. You understand and comply with all applicable **legal and ethical obligations**.

-The developer of this tool assume no liability for misuse or unauthorized scanning activities.
+**The developer of this tool assumes no responsibility** for any misuse, unauthorized scanning, or non-compliance with relevant laws.